 India has two types of superannuation benefit plans :

-- Defined Benefit Plans: These schemes have a defined benefit which is fixed and known to the employees based on their service, rank and final salary.
-These are more popular among the employees, since regardless of their contribution to the plan they are entitled to the pension.
+These schemes have a defined benefit, fixed and known to the employees, based on their period of service, position, and final salary.
+In fact, these are more popular among employees, because it entitles them to a pension, regardless of their contribution.

-- Defined Contribution Plans: These schemes are better to manage as the final benefit is directly correlated with the contributions by employers and employees.
-The scheme only defines the contribution of both and leaves the outcome to the market forces.
-Most of the modern pension schemes are defined contribution plans.
+These schemes are easier to manage as the final benefit directly correlates with the employers’ and employees’ contributions.
+Moreover, the scheme only defines the contribution of both and leaves the outcome to market forces.
+Indeed, most modern pension schemes are defined contribution plans.

-Even if Sumit’s organization subscribe to EPF or NPS, it will not be compulsory for them to contribute for Sumit as his basic pay is higher than Rs.
-10,000 p.m. and he can choose to continue his NPS account without connecting it to his employer.
-But the contributions to the Tier I account will certainly ensure a comfortable retirement for him at the age of 60.
+Even if Sumit’s organization subscribes to EPF or NPS, contributing to it is not compulsory for them.
+Because Sumit’s basic pay is higher than the minimum threshold specified by regulations.
+(These minimum thresholds change from time to time, and you should check current levels with the relevant authorities.)
+This means he can choose to continue his NPS account without connecting it to his employer.
+But the contributions to the Tier I account will certainly ensure a comfortable retirement for him when he turns 60.